Laura Busson

-Laura Margaret Busson (née Sayers; 11 October 1978) is BBC Radio 2's Commissioning Executive and deputy to the Head of Station, Helen Thomas.
+Laura Margaret Busson (née Sayers; born 11 October 1978) is BBC Radio 2's Commissioning Executive and deputy to the Head of Station, Helen Thomas.
 She was well known for her former role as sidekick and Assistant Producer for Scott Mills on BBC Radio 1.
-She later became the producer for Greg James, before leaving to join Heart Yorkshire as Programme Controller.
+She later became the producer for Greg James, before leaving to join Heart Yorkshire as programme controller.

 Background

-Originally from York, England, where she was educated at The Mount School, York, Sayers later moved to Glasgow where she studied for 4 years achieving an MA hons in Theatre and English Language.
+Originally from York, England, where she was educated at The Mount School, York, Sayers later moved to Glasgow where she studied for 4 years achieving a Master of Arts in theatre and the English language.
 This is where she had her first experiences in radio at student station Subcity Radio.

 Radio 1

 Laura started at Radio 1 by applying for a BBC Talent production traineeship with Jocelin Stainer from The Chris Moyles Show, near the end of the traineeship she started working on the Scott Mills show.

-She is well known for public stunts which have involved trying to get an ASBO, as well as becoming Radio 1's unofficial vigilante against non permit holders parking in disabled parking spaces or people who do not clean up after their dogs.
-Laura also appeared on CNN after filming a comical audition to become P Diddy's personal assistant where she dances for him and says, "I loved your work at the Diana concert, you were a-maz-in, you touched me so much and if i'm your PA you can touch me when ever you want, all the time."

-As well as being an assistant, Laura occasionally produced shows for Scott Mills, JK and Joel and Sara Cox.
-At the end of March 2008, Laura was promoted to a new position within Radio 1 as producer of Fearne Cotton and Reggie Yates' weekend shows, which includes the official chart show.
+As well as being an assistant, she occasionally produced shows for Scott Mills, Sara Cox, Jason King and Joel Ross.
+At the end of March 2008, she was promoted to a new position within Radio 1 as producer of Fearne Cotton and Reggie Yates' weekend shows, which includes the official chart show.
 For a time she was the assistant producer of the Nick Grimshaw show, Monday – Thursdays 10pm-midnight.
 She produced Huw Stephens' two Wednesday night shows and subsequently replaced producer Neil as Greg James' producer.